cosinekitty/astronomy/source/js/README.md

 | [SunPosition](#SunPosition) | Calculates the Sun's apparent true ecliptic of date (ECT) coordinates as seen from the Earth. |

 ### Date and time

-The Astronomy.js library performs its calculations in UTC through the use of the AstroTime class, which does not contain timezone information.
+Astronomy Engine performs its calculations in UTC using the [`AstroTime`](#AstroTime) class, which does not contain timezone information.
-AstroTime objects can be created in several ways, including through a Javascript Date object.
+AstroTime objects can be created in several ways, including through a Javascript `Date` object.

 A JavaScript Date object in UTC can be created using:
 - a Z-terminating string: <code>new Date('2024-07-01T09:00:00Z')</code>